Symptoms Of A Bad Starter Solenoid

 5. Engine Starts Only Some Of The Time

-Another sign of a starter solenoid that’s beginning to go bad is the engine only starting occasionally.
-This indicates the solenoid is on its last legs and may fail soon entirely.
-You may also notice some of the other bad solenoid symptoms on this list.
+Another sign of a starter solenoid that’s beginning to go bad is the engine only starting intermittently.
+This indicates the solenoid is on its last legs and may fail soon completely.
+You may also notice some of the other faulty solenoid symptoms on this list.

 Think Your Starter Solenoid Is Bad?
 Here’s What To Do